Miami University Arc + ID Portfolio Preparation

-The Portfolio should consist of 12 to 15 images of works that best document the depth and breadth of an applicant's experience and potential in art.
+The portfolio should consist of 10-20 images of works that best document the depth and breadth of an applicant's experience and potential in architecture and interior design.
 There are two ways to submit your images:

 Mail portfolios to: